Butter or margarine; which is best?

 Butter blends are made from butter and a plant oil.
 They contain mostly butter with enough oil to make it spread.
 They’re usually about 80% fat and 40% saturated fat.
 Blends are better than butter as they contain less saturated fats and more heart-healthy unsaturated fats.
 Plus they’re easier to spread so it’s easier to use less.

 What to look for

-Check the ingredients and look for added canola or olive oil and not vegetable oil which is usually a blend high in palm oil.
-Palm oil is bad for our arteries, and the environment.
-Most will also have some Vitamin A and D added.
+Check the ingredients and look for added canola or olive oil and not vegetable oil.
+Canola and olive oils are heart healthy, whereas the vegetable oils are blends that vary in composition and are often high in palm oil.
+Palm oil is a source of saturated fat (which is not what you’re looking for in a plant oil), and often not good for the environment.
+Most blends will also have some Vitamin A and D added.